chikako-ishizuka/4DLangevin/README.md

 ### Description of the data

-Dataset names follow the naming convention:
+Dataset names follow the naming convention, where `Element` and `Mass` are the element and mass number of the compound nucleus:

-* `CompoundNuclideElementMass_ExcitationEnergy_TKE.dat` - Y(A, TKE, dTKE) data by Gaussian fitting of TKE distribution at each fission fragment mass
+* `files/Element/ElementMass_ExcitationEnergy_TKE.dat` - Y(A, TKE, dTKE) data by Gaussian fitting of TKE distribution at each fission fragment mass
-* `CompoundNuclideElementMass_ExcitationEnergy_fullTKE.dat` - full A(Y, TKE) data purely from 4d Langevin model.
+* `files/Element/ElementMass_ExcitationEnergy_fullTKE.dat` - full A(Y, TKE) data purely from 4d Langevin model.
 TKE is binned in 1 MeV energy bin.
+* `plots/Element/ElementMass_E10.0MeV_ya.png` - Data plot of Y(A) distribution
+* `plots/Element/ElementMass_E10.0MeV_a_tke.png` - Data plot of TKE(Y) distribution for each mass while Gaussian fitting
+* `plots/Element/ElementMass_E10.0MeV_tke.png` - Data plot of TKE(A) distribution

 ```
 4DLangevin